Pull-Request-Community/open-source-rel/Fiberplane/README.md

  [Autometrics](https://autometrics.dev/) is an open-source micro framework for developer-first observability.
 Its goal is to make it easy to instrument your code base and get metrics out of the box based on the functions in your code.
 From there, it helps you to generate SLOs and alerts.

-It is build up on top of the open-source projects [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/).
+It is built on top of the open-source projects [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/).

 The micro framework is available for multiple languages.
 Fiberplane officially supports four languages (Python, TS, Go, and Rust), and there are community contributions for two languages (Java and C#).
-The language packages, IDE extensions, and shared sources are available in a dedicated [Autometrics-Dev GitHub organisation](https://github.com/autometrics-dev).
-There are [discussions on GitHub](https://github.com/orgs/autometrics-dev/discussions) for future development.In general, the whole development happens in the open, and besides the GitHub discussions, more conversations are taking place in the mentioned Discord space above.
+The language packages, IDE extensions, and shared sources are in a dedicated [Autometrics-Dev GitHub organization](https://github.com/autometrics-dev).
+There are [discussions on GitHub](https://github.com/orgs/autometrics-dev/discussions) for future development.
+In general, the whole development happens in the open, and besides the GitHub discussions, more conversations are taking place in the mentioned Discord space above.

 ### Why is Autometrics open source?
 The tool aims to make observability developer friendly.
 Hence making open-source, developers can contribute to this approach.